-Bed bugs can sometimes be found in hotels and so when people travel, it’s possible they may be exposed to bed bug infestations.
-Bed bugs do not normally travel on people, rather on their backpacks, purses or luggage.
-This hitchhiking ability can result in them being brought into a hotel while people travel.
+When people travel, they may be exposed to bed bug infestations after staying in hotels.
+Bed bugs do not normally travel on people, but rather on their backpacks, purses or luggage.
+Because of their hitchhiking ability, bed bugs can invade a hotel when people travel.
 Due to their cryptic nature, the bed bugs may not be seen for a period of time.
 This means you may bring a hitchhiking bed bug home in your luggage or bags after you travel.
 While there isn’t a way to guarantee you’ll never pick up bed bugs, there are a few good practices you can follow to help avoid bed bugs while you travel.

 Inspect the bed